seyilbaatyrbek/exam-solution/README.md

 ### Multiply items in a matrix

-Write a method that takes a matrix of non-negative integers (any matrix is allowed, including square matrices) as a parameter.
+Write a method called `multiplyMatrix` that takes a matrix of non-negative integers (any matrix is allowed, including square matrices) as a parameter.

 The function should: